Women on the Warpath (1900)

 The article details how each weapon might be used on the unsuspecting man:

 Mop sticks are used brush-end foremost.
 They are humiliating agents, rather than dangerous ones.
 The slushing, sloshing slop of a floor cloth, soaked in dirty suds, has always been regarded as worse than falling into the South Branch of the Chicago River before the bear-trap dam was raised.
-If a man is not knocked out his eyes and mouth are too full of suds for anything else to interest him.
-Unable to see and unable to talk, his only recourse is to roll down the back steps and feel for the alley gate.

 Men struck with a rolling pin have described the sensation as like the blow of a trip-hammer, followed by the Milky Way's letting go of cosmos and spilling down in fiery showers upon the world.
 Then a long, black, silent blank succeeds; then numbed consciousness and the smells of camphor and arnica.